bigbluebutton/bigbluebutton.github.io/_posts/2.5/2022-02-10-release-tests.md

 - A sound effect notification is heard to notify all of the available Viewers/Moderators that there is a Live Poll and the options to vote on it are available
 - A live Poll Results Tab will show up to the presenter.

-### Loading Poll from files

-(Presenter feature)

-1. Click on the highlighting (+) button in the bottom left corner of the presentation screen

-2. Click upload a Presentation

-3. Load your Quick Poll file

-4. Click upload

-- The custom Quick Poll file uploaded is displaying in the Presentation screen
-- A Quick Poll button is highlighting in the bottom left corner of the Presentation screen.

 ### Quick Poll Option